Holding Deposit Form (Wales)

 The NRLA's comprehensive guide to the tenant fee ban in Wales.

 Initial Holding Deposit Form - Wales

 There is a lot of information to provide to prospective tenants.
 However most of it can be supplied through giving the following prior to receiving the holding deposit:

 - the NRLA Initial Holding Deposit Form for Wales

-- a draft copy of the tenancy agreement with the proposed terms completed
+- a draft copy of the written statement of the contract with the proposed terms completed

-- a tenancy application form to set out what you need to be able to check the suitability of your tenant
+- an application form to set out what you need to be able to check the suitability of your tenant

 If you require a guarantor, you should also inform the tenant about what would be considered a suitable guarantor.
 Provide a draft guarantor form to them as well.